 15. Nord VPN

 Did you know Facebook, Twitter and Instagram are all blocked in China?
 It’s sad but true.
 Many different countries around the world enforce regional restrictions in order to limit what their citizens can see on the internet.
 The easiest way to avoid digital censorship while surfing the web is to use a “virtual private network” (VPN) service.
 Nord VPN is one of the best online encryption and privacy applications out there.
-With one thousand servers to choose from in over sixty countries, Nord VPN enables its users to override any regional restrictions.
+With two thousand servers to choose from in over sixty countries, Nord VPN enables its users to override any regional restrictions.
 Nord VPN allows you to have a safe wifi so you can easily check your bank statements and shop online in communal hotspots.
 They even boast a no-log policy which is pretty neat.
 Lastly, they even use a 2048-bit SSL encryption system.
 This means your data will remain private, even when you use your laptop in the most public spaces.